mov-cli/mov-cli/README.md

 > You may notice v4 doesn't ship with many scrapers (or previously known as providers) by default, this is because v4 is plugin-based and scrapers are now part of plugins that must be choosen to be installed.
 > Find out how to do so at the [wiki](https://github.com/mov-cli/mov-cli/wiki#plugins).

 1. Install the scraper plugin of your choice.
-Visit this [wiki page](https://github.com/mov-cli/mov-cli/wiki#plugins) on how to do so.
+Visit this [wiki page](https://github.com/mov-cli/mov-cli/wiki#plugins) on how to do so and the [mov-cli-plugin](https://github.com/topics/mov-cli-plugin) topic for a list of mov-cli plugins.
 ```sh
 mov-cli -e
 ```